hkust-taco/hmloc/oopsla23-artifact-overview.md

 ### Using the Docker Image

-To build the docker image, one should first install Docker if it is not installed yet.
+To build the docker image, one should first install Docker if it is not installed yet. [link](https://docs.docker.com/engine/install/)
-Then, one can build an image and launch it with the following command:
+Then, one can build and launch the artifact with the following command:

 ```
 docker build --tag 'hmloc-oopsla23' .